 Dosage and Administration

 In the case of henbane the line between poison and remedy is very thin so it should not be used for self-medication.

-Any treatment using the herb or isolated alkaloids from it should only be undertaken by skilled health care professionals.
+Any treatment using the herb or isolated alkaloids from it should only be undertaken by skilled healthcare professionals.

 Side Effects and Possible Interactions of Henbane

-It can cause dizziness, nausea, dry mucous membranes in the mouth, difficulty in swallowing, fever, hallucinations (often with erotic content), rapid pulse and respiration, increasing blood pressure, seizures, dumbness and an urge to rest and sleep.
+It can cause dizziness, nausea, dry mucous membranes in the mouth, difficulty in swallowing, fever, hallucinations (often with erotic content), rapid pulse and respiration, increasing blood pressure, seizures, numbness and an urge to rest and sleep.